-Abra acts like a monero wallet.
-Monero is one of handful of cryptos focused on privacy.
-The privacy charachteristics are important for security and freedom, but since monero is untraceable it also means that the currency is more fungible than some other cryptocurrencies.
-Monero’s privacy charachteristics make it fungible, and it’s untraceable, with sending and receiving addresses and amounts unreadable by default.
+Abra acts like a Monero wallet.
+Monero is one of a handful of cryptos focused on privacy.
+The privacy characteristics are important for security and freedom, but since Monero is untraceable it also means that the currency is more fungible than some other cryptocurrencies.
+Monero’s privacy characteristics make it fungible, and it’s untraceable, with sending and receiving addresses and amounts unreadable by default.

 Monero is also supported by a grassroots community and has seen its value rise steadily since it was launched in 2014.

 Privacy coins provide benefits and peace of mind for ordinary, law-abiding citizens that is simply lacking with other more publicly traceable cryptocurrencies.
 Not to mention more traditional transactions.
 In recent years, banks, large corporations, and even governments themselves have experienced hacks and major data breaches.

 While a few other cryptocurrencies such as dash and Zcash come close, with options or privacy or features known as “selective transparency,” Monero is inherently untraceable.
 With Dash, for example, the receiver can see some level of detail on who has sent them the payment.
 With Monero, the receiver has no access to or record of who sent them the transaction, only that they have received it.

 Monero is also censorship-resistant, and truly decentralized.
 What this means is that if a news organization like WikiLeaks is viewed as dangerous or controversial by governments or financial institutions, a company like MasterCard can step in to stop facilitating the transaction of funds on their behalf because they disagree ideologically or politically with how the funds will be spent.

 With censorship-resistant cryptocurrency, no central organization controls or monitors the flow of currency, and Monero is specifically designed to resist any form of control like this, even if the pressure was put upon the community to try.